confluentinc/ksql/docs/developer-guide/implement-a-udf.rst

 .. important::

-    We strongly recommend that you write comprehensive tests to cover your UDFs and UDAFs.
+    For production environments, we strongly recommend that you write comprehensive tests to cover your custom functions.

+.. _build-udf-package:

 Build the UDF Package
 *********************